 This can involve using serums for particular areas.
 You can spot-treat pimples.
 Address your particular skincare needs during this step of your routine.

 Finally, you want to moisturize your skin.
-Previous myths about not needing to moisturize oily skin have proven to be false.
-Moisturizer helps lock water into the skin, creating a protective barrier that keeps harmful dirt and bacteria out.
+Previous myths about not needing to moisturize oily skin have proven false.
+Moisturizer helps lock water into the skin, creating a protective barrier that removes harmful dirt and bacteria.
 While you might not use the same moisturizer as someone with dry skin, it should still be an important part of your daily skin routine.

 Complete Your Skincare Routine Twice A Day

 Properly taking care of your skin is a must.
 This is especially true if you love makeup, which can cause a wealth of skin issues.
 To make sure that your skin is in the best condition possible, complete the routine twice per day.
 It does not take that long, and you’ll start to see healthier skin within a week!

 Should you moisturize oily acne prone skin

 Yes!
 It might seem like a bad idea, but all of your skin needs moisture.
 A moisturizer helps lock in hydration.
 Moisturizer will also help create a protective barrier so that you don’t get as many breakouts from the environment.
 Opt for a light moisturizer that is specifically designed for oily skin.